poppyschmo/deoplete-latex/README.markdown

 There are far too many niggling issues to list here (and likely some major unknown unknowns, as well).
 Most can safely be attributed to the author's overall lack of computer knowhow.
-(See `dev` branch for build scripts.)
+(See [dev branch][6] for build scripts.)

 ### Poor performance
 When editing documents longer than a few pages, especially ones dependent on more than a few packages, initial completion suggestions are truncated (seemingly arbitrarily).
 This is accompanied by laggy cursor movement and jittery scrolling.
-Things settle down after a minute or so, but this is obviously a deal breaker for non-trivial work and stands as the foremost impediment to this becoming a valid deoplete source.
+Things settle down after a minute or so, but this is obviously a deal breaker for non-trivial work.

 ### No context awareness re "environment"
 Some commands are only supported in a given environment.
 These constraints